Have you heard great things about B12 shots?

 Even considering all of these factors you need to understand that checking vitamin B12 levels in the serum still isn’t the best way to evaluate for B12 deficiency.

 How to check for Vitamin B12 deficiency with lab tests:

 - MCV (Mean corpuscular volume): Should be less than 92.
-This test evaluates the average size of your red blood cells, the higher your MCV is the bigger your red blood cells get (this isn't a good thing) and only a few things cause this problem, vitamin B12 deficiency and folic acid deficiency being the most common.
+This test evaluates the average size of your red blood cells, the higher your MCV is the bigger your red blood cells get (this isn’t a good thing) and only a few things cause this problem (12), vitamin B12 deficiency, and folic acid deficiency being the most common.
 Please note that iron deficiency can inappropriately lower your MCV and throw this marker off.

 - Homocysteine levels: Should be < 9-10.
-High levels of homocysteine can be used as a marker for vitamin B12 and folic acid deficiency.
-In addition high levels of homocysteine is an increased risk factor for developing stroke and cardiovascular disease.
+High levels of homocysteine can be used as a marker for vitamin B12 and folic acid deficiencies (13).
+In addition, high levels of homocysteine are an increased risk factor for developing stroke and cardiovascular disease (14).

 - Urinary organic acids and methylmalonic acid testing: These can be helpful for diagnosing other nutrient deficiencies but in the case of vitamin B12 deficiency the above tests are usually sufficient for diagnosis.